 Usually, during a regularly-scheduled performance, we are focused on our repertoire and following the conductor.
-We may hope to impact others, but we aren’t close to our audience members faces; we are usually on the stage and they are sitting in the audience.
+We may hope to impact others, but we aren’t close to our audience members’ faces; we are usually on the stage and they are sitting in the audience.
 When we carol, we may sing next to our audience, around them, or even within them.
 We spread joy through music.
-This is an opportunity for singers to learn how to connect with their audiences on a personal level.
+As a result, this is an opportunity for singers to learn how to connect with their audiences on a personal level.

 7. Caroling brings back the community-feel of performing music from past generations.

 Remember the good ‘ole days when everyone had a piano in their house and took piano lessons as kids?
 The entire family sang during the holidays, and music was an active experience rather than one of independence and passivity.
 This experience as a whole has eroded over the past 50 years, but caroling is the one time everyone sings again.
 Little children and adults sing along and our choir can become the impetus for community singing, which will no doubt spread joy.

 Oh Hanukkah (SATB) Caroling Version – instantly downloadable!

 6. Choir members can sing without taking their performance so seriously.

 It is a valuable experience when singers just sing and have a great time doing so.
 Caroling is not a time to show-off, or singing difficult repertoire; it is a time to celebrate with each other, and with audiences, using music as the vehicle.
 If our singers are well-rehearsed with the carols, they can sing both spirited and joyfully.
 The also presents the common need to whip out the “Hallelujah Chorus”.
 Save the “Hallelujah Chorus” for the mall flash mob – when we’ve eradicated the dangers of covid.